ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Test on Kindle Fire Browser
 	- Stuck at creating pieces
 	- Improve Logging for Create Pieces
+	- Deploy to website
+	- Retest
+	- Add Error Logging
+	- Deploy to website
+	- Retest
+	-

 ---